 First, you must set the rule name.

 Second, choose among available tax rates applied to this new rule.
-To add the new tax rates, click on Add New Tax Rate and fulfill the required information.
+To add the new tax rates, use one of these two methods:

 You must expand the Additional Settings field to see it completely.